adnope/ai-project/README.md

 - **Bot versus bot: -b, --botgame**: Create 2 bots and make them play against each other.
 You could see the board in each move, the moves they make and the time elapsed.

 - **Training mode: -tr, --training**: This mode is used for generating the hard moves (moves that take more than 2 seconds) to add to the file ```hard_moves.txt.``` You can then run the ```warmup_generator``` to contribute to the ```warmup.book``` file.
+Then run the generator to convert this book into binary form, just like the opening book.
 This mode basically is a bot game but the board is reset whenever it reaches moves 14 (this can be changed), making it an infinite loop.

-Alternatively, if you already compiled the solver first using ```make```, you could just run the executable with the corresponding argument.
+The program needs the opening book to calculate moves at the early game.
+There is also a warmup book to store some moves that takes abnormally long to calculate so that the solver can look them up faster, but it is optional.
+By default the books are generated and saved in `data/`, and you **MUST RUN** the main executable from the project root directory.
+If you run the executable from anywhere else, or you have your own books to use, specify the path to the book by using the arguments `--opening-book` and `--warmup-book`.
 For example:
 ```
-If you're on Windows:
-.\build\main.exe
-.\build\main.exe -f
-.\build\main.exe --find

-Or if you're on Linux:
-./build/main --play
-./build/main -t
-./build/main --test
+./main -f --opening-book <path> --warmup-book <path> # Specify both books
+./main -f --opening-book <path> # Specify one book
+./main -f <path> <path> # Opening book first, warmup book second
 ```

 <a id="connection"></a>